-Third-party logistics (3PL) providers, also referred to as fulfillment providers, utilize fulfillment centers to help e-commerce retailers complete online orders.
-Below, we will discuss how fulfillment centers operate and why adding parcel lockers might be an ideal optimization solution.
+Third-party logistics (3PL) providers, also referred to as fulfillment providers, utilize fulfillment centers to help e-commerce retailers complete order fulfillment of online orders.
+Below, we will discuss how fulfillment centers operate and why adding parcel lockers might be an ideal optimization solution for an online retailer.

 What Is a Fulfillment Center?